vcc-csc212/sp21-archive/_docs/labs/lab-12/lab-12.md

   <img src="/labs/lab-12/images/Breadth-First-Search.gif" />
 </p>

+Why care about BFS?
+BFS is used to find the shortest path between two points (in unweighted undirected graphs, such as getting cellphone data from the closest cell tower), when buying flights to determine possible itineraries, finding relatives via DNA-sites (i.e., ancestry.com), web crawlers, and more!

 #### Depth-First Search

 In DFS we travel as deep down a path as we can, and upon hitting a dead end we backtrack as far as we need to hit another path.
 This process then repeats.